Bhagavad Gita Chapter 2 Verse 46 Meaning

 Available in 28 languages

-This verse from Chapter 2 of the Bhagavad Gita highlights a practical insight: To the Brahmana who has known the Self, all the Vedas are of as much use as a reservoir of water would be in a place where there is a flood.
+The Gita addresses the eternal soul with characteristic directness here.
+To the Brahmana who has known the Self, all the Vedas are of as much use as a reservoir of water would be in a place where there is a flood.
+Within the broader arc of Chapter 2, this verse builds on Krishna's systematic exposition of detachment.
+Ramanuja's commentary highlights how this verse reinforces the accessibility of the Gita's path.

 — Explained by the Nitya Team